Curriculum / ELA / 1st Grade / Unit 2: Folktales Around the World / Lesson 23

 L.1.2.aL.1.6RL.1.3SL.1.1SL.1.4SL.1.6W.1.1

-Write a narrative about another trick Anansi plays on his friends.
+Write a narrative about another trick Anansi plays on his friends by including a problem and a connected solution in the story.

 Explain why the lion changes his mind and what lesson the author is trying to teach us by using key details about the character to show understanding of the lesson.

-Explain what lesson Coyote learns and how he learned it.
+Explain what lesson Coyote learns and how he learns it.

-Describe how the stranger’s gift changed the man’s life and what lesson the author is trying to teach.
+Describe how the stranger's gift changes the man's life and what lesson the author is trying to teach.

 Explain what Mama learns at the end of the story.